supervisely/developer-portal/getting-started/python-sdk-tutorials/images/multispectral-images.md

 {% hint style="info" %}

-Learn more about supervisely format [here](../../../api-references/supervisely-annotation-json-format/project-structure.md)   .
+You can always use [Export to Supervisely format](https://app.supervisely.com/ecosystem/apps/export-to-supervisely-format?id=81) to download to the local directory of your favorite multispectral project with the preserved multi-view settings and then easily upload it as a new project to the [Import images in Supervisely format](https://app.supervisely.com/ecosystem/apps/import-images-in-sly-format?id=154)

 {% endhint %}

-The Supervisely annotation JSON format gives you easy access to the necessary parameters while grouping the images.
-To feel the power of this instrument, let's imagine the situation, when you have already downloaded the project and opened the `meta.json` file:
+From the developer's point of view, the [Supervisely annotation JSON format](../../../api-references/supervisely-annotation-json-format/project-structure.md) gives you easy access to the necessary parameters while grouping the images.
+To feel the power of this instrument, let's imagine the situation when you have already downloaded the project and opened the `meta.json` file:

 ```json
 {